What Do Federal Background Checks Look For? (All 14 Red Flags)

 While many pre-employment background checks are name-based local checks, the background check for federal jobs includes state, local, national, and federal criminal history checks.
 In many cases, there will even be international checks that are performed through databases maintained by agencies such as INTERPOL.7

-Rather than only checking official information, the FBI and OPM will also search into the individual’s personal life to a certain extent, a social media background check, an extensive reference check, and thorough verification of every piece of information that was included on the individual’s application.
-These high-security clearance jobs are also one of the few jobs that will often require a psychological evaluation, a mental health background check, and various integrity tests.
+Rather than only checking official information, the FBI and OPM will also search into the individual’s personal life to a certain extent, a social network presence investigation, an extensive reference check, and thorough verification of every piece of information that was included on the individual’s application.
+These high-security clearance jobs are also one of the few jobs that will often require a psychological evaluation, a background check for mental wellness, and various integrity tests.

 This allows the federal government to get a better understanding of whether the individual holds any ill will toward the United States government, has sympathies with foreign adversaries, or if they do not have the integrity to have access to such sensitive information.

-In short, while most background checks look for individuals who pose a financial risk to the company, federal employment background checks are seeking to determine an individual’s integrity by examining as much information as possible.
+In short, while most background checks look for individuals who pose a financial risk to the company, federal employment background checks seek to determine an individual’s integrity by examining as much information as possible.

 Federal Background Check vs State